Boparan Holdings Limited

 Group Tax Strategy

-Boparan Holdings Limited, trading under the name of “2 Sisters Food Group” (“the Group”) is one of the largest food manufacturers in Europe with over 20,000 employees across approx. 40 sites in the UK, Netherlands, Ireland and Poland, with a turnover in excess of £2.7bn
+Boparan Holdings Limited, trading under the name of “2 Sisters Food Group” (“the Group”) is one of the largest food manufacturers in the UK and leading positions in Europe with over 17,000 employees across approx. 30 sites in the UK, Netherlands, Ireland and Poland, with a turnover in excess of £2.7bn.

-We have a strong UK presence in own-label protein, chilled and frozen food categories, as well as branded foods.
+We have a strong UK presence in poultry, chilled and frozen food categories, as well as branded foods.
 We are committed to delivering the highest quality products to the British and European public and to our retail and food service customers.

 Our tax strategy is aligned with the overall Group strategy and we seek to manage tax cost and risk accordingly, taking into account our external reputation and the view of our stakeholders.

 Our approach is to be fully compliant with the tax laws in the countries in which we operate, and our transfer pricing policy is designed to ensure that country profits (and associated tax thereon) align with economic value creation.